Andy Dibble: Later career

-He moved to Rangers F.C. on a free transfer in March 1997.
-He had a baptism of fire in a tempestuous and crucial old firm derby, standing in for the injured Andy Goram.
-He kept a clean sheet in the 1–0 victory which helped seal Rangers’ ninth consecutive title.
+Dibble moved to Rangers on a free transfer in March 1997.
+He had a baptism of fire in a tempestuous and crucial Old Firm derby, standing in for the injured Andy Goram.
+He kept a clean sheet in the 1–0 victory which helped seal Rangers' ninth consecutive title.

 After a trial at Middlesbrough in July 1997 he moved back to former club Luton Town on a free transfer, before re-joining Middlesbrough in January 1998, again for no fee, however it was a disastrous move for Dibble as he let in nine goals in just two games, four in a 4–0 defeat to Nottingham Forest and another five in a 5–0 loss to QPR.
 In July 1998 Dibble signed for Altrincham, before a brief spell at League of Wales side Barry Town.
 In December 1998, whilst playing for Barry against Carmarthen Town, he was hospitalised after suffering chemical burns as a result of diving on the Richmond Park pitch markings.
 Scarred for life, he received £20,000 in damages.
 In March 1999 he signed for Hartlepool United, who loaned him to Carlisle United in October of the same year.
 He joined Stockport County in August 2000, enjoying a successful spell there and being named man of the match in many of the games he played.

 Dibble signed for Wrexham in May 2002, and despite suffering injury problems in his time in North Wales, he was a major part in Wrexham gaining promotion back to Division Two at the first time of asking in 2002–03.
 In March 2004 he broke his arm in a 6–1 defeat at Peterborough and missed the remainder of the season, while in September of the following season he was out for three months after severing tendons in his finger.
 He suffered a further injury later in the season when a torn thigh muscle ruled him out for the rest of the campaign.
 Dibble was released by Wrexham in May 2005.

 Coaching career

 He finished his career at Accrington Stanley (whom he joined in 2005) and became their goalkeeping coach.
 In November 2006 he moved to Coventry City to take up the same role.
 However, he lasted only three months in this position at Coventry, he left the club, along with Adrian Heath, prior to the announcement that Iain Dowie would be the club's new manager following the dismissal of Micky Adams.
 On 9 March 2007 he was appointed as goalkeeping coach at League One side Peterborough United.
 In October 2009 he left Peterborough by mutual consent to take up the goalkeeping coach position at Rotherham United.

 After a two-year stint at Peterborough, Dibble joined Ronnie Moore's coaching staff at Rotherham United.
 In October 2016, Dibble was appointed joint caretaker manager at Rotherham.
 On 12 January 2017, he left Rotherham United and joined Cardiff City as goalkeeping coach.
 Dibble left Cardiff in May 2022.

+Dibble was appointed Accrington Stanley goalkeeper coach in August 2022.